Preparing for interviews

-(The only exception to this is Medicine and Veterinary Medicine, where we also seek potential as a clinician.
-However, as we believe the best clinicians are those with a thorough understanding of the science underpinning practice, you may find that your interview is very science/maths focused, with some additional discussion of any work experience you've unertaken.)
+(The only exceptions to this are Medicine and Veterinary Medicine, where we also seek potential as a clinician.
+However, as we believe the best clinicians are those with a thorough understanding of the science underpinning practice, you may find that your interview is very science/maths focused, with some additional discussion of any work experience you've undertaken.)

 It is important to emphasise that we look at all the information available to us – exam results, written work, additional tests, and other information on your UCAS and SAQ forms – and not just how applicants perform at interview.

 However, most applicants to St Catharine’s will be on course to get A and A* grades at A Level (or top grades in other exam systems).
 This makes it very difficult to distinguish between candidates on the basis of the paper application alone.
 The interview, therefore, remains an important part of the selection process.